-Step Instructions

-1 In the Policy , select the Layer rule to which you want to add an exception.
+Step Instructions 1 In the Policy , select the Layer rule to which you want to add an exception.
 2 Click Add Exception.
 3 Select the Above , Below , or Bottom option according to where you want to place the exception.
 4 In the Protection/Site column, select Blades from the drop-down menu.

-5 Select the blade you want to exclude.
+5 Select the Software Blade you want to exclude.

-6 In SmartConsole, install the policy.